Ratings & Reviews

 First: measure or document the average lifetime value of one of your community's residents.
 Second: Measure the influence that senior living reviews are having in increasing inquiries, tours, and move-ins for your community (either through your own analysis, using your online reputation management software, or via collaboration with your referral partners that host senior care reviews as part of their referral program).
 If you can't get that data readily, you can use the case study above as a starting point, as we've now seen very similar results for more than 5 different senior living companies.
 Third, take the influence amounts (e.g., 13 more reviews led to 6 more move-ins), and do the math on how much incremental revenue each of those new reviews led to — subtracting your costs of generating those reviews (which may be zero if those reviews were generated by the review website and didn't involve your team doing the outreach to consumers to get their feedback posted online).

-Even if you achieve only half the monetary return that our referral partner did in the case study above: it’s still worth your time and effort to make sure your senior living community is getting reviews online — and taking the time to respond to consumer feedback as well.
-We offer tips for getting reviews, and are available to answer your questions as well (comment below, or contact community@caring.com).
+Even if you achieve only half the monetary return that our referral partner did in the case study above: it's still worth your time and effort to make sure your senior living community is getting reviews online and taking the time to respond to consumer feedback as well.
+We offer tips for getting reviews and are available to answer your questions.
+You can reach out to reviews@caring.com.

 You May Also Like This